 Paper: 10 steps to a successful sale of your business

-The knot is tied.
+The decision has been made.
 You want to sell your business.
 But how does that work?
 Based on our vast experience, we share in this roadmap the 10 steps to a successful business sale.
 That way, you will have a better idea of what to expect.
 Based on our vast experience, we share in this roadmap the 10 steps to a successful business sale.
 That way, you will have a better idea of what to expect.